Safe-DEED/PSA/README.md

 The plaintext modulus can be set arbitrarily.
 However, applications in the past, using the library, were using 33 bit.

 For users who don't know how to choose the parameters, we recommend using 8192 as the polymodulus degree and 33 as the plaintext modulus.
-If the noise budget gets consumed, try using the next higher polymodulus degree.
+If the noise budget gets consumed, try using the next higher polymodulus degree .

 **Note:** The application may run out of memory, depending on the polymodulus degree.
 A solution could be to specify a different compression mode such as 'none' or the slower 'zlib' over the default 'zstd'.
 In addition, you may need to increase the JavaScript heap size by adding `--max-old-space-size=4096` for NodeJS.

-### Masking
+### Masking and differential privacy

-The PSA library supports masking.
-A user can use Hamming weight masking, binary masking or both by specifying it in the getClientContext/getServerContext call in the beginning.
+The PSA library supports masking and a differential privacy.
+A user can use Hamming weight masking, binary masking and differential privacy by specifying it in the configuration object which is passed to the getClientContext/getServerContext call in the beginning.

 ### Caveats